 Ann Marie earned her Bachelor of Science of Social Work degree from Taylor University and completed her Master of Art of Marriage and Family Therapy from Indiana Wesleyan University in 2017.
 Prior to returning to school for her master’s degree, Ann Marie worked for seven years with children with special needs and their families.

 Ann Marie is a home-based therapist working with families involved with the Department of Child and Family Services.
 She values involving caregivers in the treatment of children.
-She is trained in Trauma-Focused CBT and integrates a Solution-Focused perspective.
+She is trained in Trauma-Focused CBT, Theraplay and Attachment focused interventions for the treatment of trauma, emotional dysregulation and behavioral challenges.
 Ann Marie is also working toward becoming a registered play therapist.
 While much of her work is with children, Ann Marie has developed a niche in assisting both parents and foster parents in caring for children who have experienced trauma and building secure attachments with them.
 Ann Marie has also provided training for CASA in attachment injuries for children in DCS and building rapport.

 Ashley began studying psychology at Indiana Wesleyan University, where she received her Bachelor of Psychology degree with an Addictions Studies minor.
 She continued her education, receiving a master’s degree from Illinois Institute of Technology’s Clinical Mental Health and Rehabilitation program.
 She lived and studied in Chicago, where she worked with teenagers with Autism to strengthen vocational skills, identify their passions, and develop life skills.
 She has worked with people from different backgrounds and socioeconomic status in underserved populations through a community mental health practice, helping them to overcome trauma and address severe mental health and associated stigma.